alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 The person handling the report may follow up with reportee or reporter after this discussion with any additional questions to help them reach a resolution.

-**15.2** If the breach is considered outside the scope of this Code of Conduct
+### **15.2** If the breach is considered outside the scope of this Code of Conduct

+### **15.2.1** If the reportee is an employee of the Turing

+Code of Conduct should be considered as a norm-setting mechanism for the Open Research Community Building Team before any involvement of HR in the interactions that take place within the team.

-**15.2.1** If the reportee is an employee of the Turing (for instance, Community Managers and senior researchers), the report will be passed to the appropriate personnel responsible to enforce the report handling mechanism under the staff policies.
+If the reportee is the Turing Staff, for instance, Community Managers and senior researchers, and the incident is considered out of the scope of this Code of Conduct due to the severity of the matter/case, an HR process, including an informal one, will be started.
+In this case, the report will be passed to the HR and/or appropriate personnel under the Turing policies and their enforcement mechanism will take precedent over the Code of Conduct enforcement.

 All the Turing employees have the obligation to read and understand the staff policies, which include:
 - [Workplace Guidelines](https://mathison.turing.ac.uk/Interact/Pages/Content/Document.aspx?id=2427&SearchId=0&utm_source=interact&utm_medium=general_search&utm_term=code+of+conduct)
 - [Code of Conduct Policy](https://mathison.turing.ac.uk/Interact/Pages/Content/Document.aspx?id=2174&SearchId=23863&utm_source=interact&utm_medium=general_search&utm_term=code+of+conduct)